 7 Forms of Dementia Other Than Alzheimer’s

-Alzheimer’s is one of those memory issues that make people completely dependent on the others.
-As it is a progressive form of dementia and associates forgetfulness, the patients often face problems with the cognitive activities.
-People with Alzheimer’s often opt for the assisted living home in OKC and the reason behind it is the adequate aid they get from there.
-Almost 75% of the dementia patients are diagnosed with Alzheimer’s disease, but there are other forms of dementia as well.
-Let’s take a look at the forms to get a better view.
+Alzheimer’s is one of the memory issues that make people completely dependent on others.
+As it is a progressive form of dementia and is associated with forgetfulness, patients often face problems with cognitive activities.
+People with Alzheimer’s often opt for an assisted living home in OKC and the reason behind this is the aid they receive when in residence.
+Almost 75% of dementia patients are diagnosed with Alzheimer’s disease, but there are other forms of dementia as well.
+Let’s take a look at the forms to get a more well rounded view.

-The second common form of dementia is Vascular Dementia after Alzheimer’s.
-Disruption of the blood flow is its cause that can result in a stroke.
+The second most common form of dementia, after Alzheimer’s, is vascular dementia.
+Disruption of blood flow is the main cause of this disease and it can result in stroke.
 The early signs of vascular dementia are forgetfulness and change in judgment.
-The extensive change in the judgment can determine how severe the condition is.
+The extentent of change in judgment can determine how severe the condition is.

-Almost 50% to 80% of the Parkinson’s patients end up developing dementia as well.
-Parkinson’s is a progressive disorder; the deterioration of the brain’s nerve cells leads to Parkinson’s dementia.
+Almost 50% to 80% of Parkinson’s patients end up developing dementia as well.
+Parkinson’s is a progressive disorder; deterioration of the brain’s nerve cells leads to Parkinson’s dementia.
 The symptoms of Parkinson’s dementia include mood swings, forgetfulness, speech problems, paranoia, delusions and many others.
-Along with medicines, it requires proper aid that an assisted living home in OKC can provide.
+Along with medicines, it requires proper aid which an assisted living home in OKC can provide.

 Speech problems and abrupt changes in personality are the two notable symptoms of this disease.
-Unlike Alzheimer’s or dementia in general, FTD is diagnosed in younger people and it is a little difficult to diagnose them at the right time.
+Unlike Alzheimer’s or dementia in general, FTD is diagnosed in younger people and it is more difficult than the rest to diagnose in time.

 Normal Pressure Hydrocephalus

-This is a rare form of dementia that brings in symptoms similar to Alzheimer’s.
-It includes memory loss, a problem in balancing etc. When the fluid gets built up in the brain, this disease shows up.
-Loss of bladder is also a symptom of this disease.
+This is a rare form of dementia that brings with it symptoms similar to Alzheimer’s.
+It includes memory loss, problems balancing etc. When fluid gets built up in the brain, this disease then shows.
+Loss of bladder is also common with this disease.

 Dementia with Lewy Bodies

-When protein clumps form in the cortex of the brain, the body comes up with the symptoms of Dementia with Lewy Bodies.
-The symptoms include balancing problems, memory loss, paranoia, uncontrolled movement, hallucination and many others.
+When protein clumps form in the cortex of the brain, the body shows symptoms of Dementia with Lewy Bodies.
+Those symptoms include balancing problems, memory loss, paranoia, uncontrollable movements, hallucinations and many others.

-This is basically an inherited condition where the symptoms start to show up between the ages of 30 – 50.
+This is an inherited condition and the symptoms start to show between the ages of 30 – 50.
 The symptoms include cognitive decline, loss of control in hands, legs and face and psychiatric problems.

-There is another form of dementia as well which is mostly diagnosed in the adult age.
-It is called mixed dementia and you can find mixed symptoms from all of the forms.
+There is another form of dementia, which is mostly diagnosed at adult age.
+It is called mixed dementia and you can find mixed symptoms from all of the forms with this disease.

-In order to get proper support and care for the demented patients, you need a caregiver who can take care of the patients’ physical and mental health.
-It is better to get them an assisted living home in OKC rather than a confined life at their home.
-Contact Redhaven Care Homes, we provide the seniors with proper attention, care, medical help and mental aid so that they can live a life keeping their diseases aside.
+In order to get proper support and care for dementia patients, you need a caregiver who can take care of the patient’s physical and mental health.
+It is better for them to live in an assisted living home in OKC, rather than confining them to a house alone.
+Contact Redhaven Care Homes, we provide seniors with proper attention, care, medical help and mental aid, so that they can live a happy life regardless of their diseases.